Convención celebrates 100 years of UFM, approves bylaw changes

 “I felt like I was coming to visit my family,” Welch said.
 “Everyone was so kind and welcoming from the moment we arrived.
 It felt like home.”

 This was the first trip Welch made to visit her son, who is incarcerated in the French Robertson Unit of the Texas Department of Criminal Justice, since he was transferred from Huntsville to Abilene.
-As a single mom,/p>/p>/a>... [continue]
+As a single mom, with one son still at home, Welch’s budget was tight.
+Before hearing about the... [continue]

 BOUNCing into Bartlesville